 Zero to Five helps caring Montanans make a lasting difference through local and statewide work, giving children a great start in life and a promising future.
 Through community partnerships, advocacy, and research, Zero to Five works to improve systems and give families the tools they need, from pregnancy all the way to their child’s first day of school, and beyond.
 For more information on the Zero to Five Initiative, visit the Zero to Five website.

-The Center for Children, Families, and Workforce Development at the University of Montana is contracted by the Zero to Five Initiative to provide extensive research, data, and policy work around the three focus areas: healthy pregnancies, resilient parenting, and school readiness.
+The Center for Children, Families, and Workforce Development is contracted by the Zero to Five Initiative to provide extensive research, data, and policy work around three focus areas: healthy pregnancies, resilient parenting, and school readiness.

 The Center prepares research and policy briefs to support the Zero to Five initiative and early childhood efforts at the local and statewide level.

 Financial Assistance to Ease Child Care Cost Burden